lawrencemarasigan/hrsys/README.md

-# SAN NICOLAS HR SYSTEM
+# HR SYSTEM

-The **San Nicolas HR System** is a web-based Human Resource Management System designed for municipal use.
+The **HR System** is a web-based Human Resource Management System designed for municipal use.
 It helps the HR department manage employee records, leave applications, employee performance, work calendars, and generate official documents.

 ## ✨ Features